 Sharing Rule Manager

 Sharing Rule Manager displays all created rules and the USB devices they are applied to.
 This dialog window allows adding, creating and deleting previously created rules.
-Sharing Rule Manager is opened from the Settings menu of the main program window.
+Sharing Rule Manager can be opened from the Settings menu of the main program window.

 Rule creation dialog

-The rule creation dialog is opened from the Sharing Rule Manager (Settings → Sharing Rule Manager → Add).
+Rule creation dialog can be opened from the Sharing Rule Manager (Settings → Sharing Rule Manager → Add).
 When the rule creation dialog is opened with the context menu, all fields will be filled with the data taken from the corresponding USB device.
 If any field is empty, the rule will apply to USB devices with any value of the corresponding parameter.

 A group of settings that defines what USB devices the rule will apply to.